 Before checking into a hotel, guests have to give out quite a lot of other information to hoteliers.
 While hoteliers need to unite with law enforcement agencies, they must be very careful about requests for their guests’ information.
 Perhaps you’re in a dilemma, asking if can a hotel give out guest information to police, or is it right to give such confidential details.

-Though there are local laws that authorized police inspections, we can’t deny that giving out information and breaking hotel guest rights to privacy is still debatable.
+Though there are local laws that authorized police inspections, we can’t deny that giving out information and breaking hotel guests’ rights to privacy is still debatable.
 Most especially if police requests without a warrant.
-So in this article, you will find out more about the right thing to do when police requests for you’re a hotel guest information.
+So in this article, you will find out more about the right thing to do when police requests you’re hotel guest information.

 Maintaining Guest Rights to Privacy: Can They Give Information?